hoophq/terraform-provider-hoop/docs/guides/troubleshooting.md

 page_title: "Troubleshooting"
 subcategory: "Guides"
 description: |-
-  Common issues and their solutions when using the Hoop Provider.
+  Common errors and their solutions when using the Hoop Provider.
 ---

 # Troubleshooting the Hoop Provider

-This guide helps you diagnose and solve common issues when using the Hoop Provider.
+This guide helps you diagnose and solve common errors when using the Hoop Provider.

-## Common Issues
+## Common Errors

 ### Authentication Failures